-- 40.0110.1 Council will avail itself of the parkland dedication provisions of the Planning Act. - 10.0210.2 It will be the preference of the The Municipality temay take land or cashin-lieu as a condition of development in contrast to cash in lieuaccordance with the Planning Act. - 10.031.1.1 The lakes and rivers of the Municipality are its most valuable recreational assets.

-It will be the policy of the Municipality to procerve and expand upon those accesses whenever possible. - 10.041.1.1 The Municipality will generally preserve any road allowances leading to recreational water bedies unless the road allowance has no future potential for access or where the party interested in acquiring the road allowance can provide an alternative access to replace the road allowance. - 10.0510.3 Council may consider cash-in-lieu of parkland dedication in instances where the land contribution would be too small to reasonably provide any park or open space opportunities. - 10.0610.4 In order to simplify parkland dedication or cash-in-lieu for consents Consents, the Municipality may establish set fees for cash-in-lieu on a per lot basis. - 10.07 Private open spaces including golf courses may be considered in all land use designations by rezoning, except that golf course development will generally be determined to not be appropriate in environmentally sensitive designations or adjacent to lake trout lakes that have been determined to be at capacity.
+- 10.1 Council will avail itself of the parkland dedication provisions of the Planning Act. - 10.2 The Municipality may take land or cash-in-lieu as a condition of development in accordance with the Planning Act. . - 10.3 Council may consider cash-in-lieu of parkland dedication in instances where the land contribution would be too small to reasonably provide any park or open space opportunities. - 10.4 In order to simplify parkland dedication or cash-in-lieu for Consents, the Municipality may establish set fees for cash-in-lieu on a per lot basis.

-SECTION 11 SECTION 11.0 - WATERFRONT POLICIES
+SECTION 11 - WATERFRONT POLICIES

-11.0111.1 Definition
+11.1 Definition

-- 41.01.11.1.1 AllThe waterfront area shall consist of theall lands adjacent to the recreational water bodieswaterbodies in the municipalityMunicipality that are available for waterfront development, with the exception of those lands that are constrained by significant ecological, environmental or physical constraints.
-Generally, these lands available for waterfront development are those lands designated as Waterfront on Schedule 'A'A Land Use Plan. - 41.01.211.1.2 The depth of the lands adjacent to recreational water bodies waterbodies varies but generally these lands are intended to be those lands within the first 300 metres.
+- 11.1.1 The waterfront area shall consist of all lands adjacent to the recreational waterbodies in the Municipality that are available for waterfront development, with the exception of those lands that are constrained by significant ecological, environmental or physical constraints.
+Generally, these lands are designated as Waterfront on Schedule A Land Use Plan. - 11.1.2 The depth of the lands adjacent to recreational waterbodies varies but generally these lands are intended to be those lands within the first 300 metres.

-11.0211.2 Form of Development
+11.2 Form of Development

-11.02.1 The general form of development includes:
+- 11.2.1 The general form of development includes:

-(a)a) lowLow density, single detached residential development;
+- a) Low density, single detached residential development;

-(b)b) openOpen space uses;
+- b) Open space uses;

-- (c)c) tourist Tourist commercial uses; and - (d)d) access Access facilities.
+- c) Tourist commercial uses; and

+- d) Access facilities.

-11.0311.3 Principles of Waterfront Development
+11.3 Principles of Waterfront Development

-- 41.03.111.3.1 The principles of waterfront development are based upon the relevant objectives of this Plan. - 41.03.211.3.2 These principles include maintaining the low density residential shoreline density together with occasional tourist commercial uses. - 11.03.311.3.3 The municipality is interested in preserving the character and quality of itsthe waterfront communities. areas shall be preserved. - 41.03.4 These principles include ensuring that any Waterfront development complies with any relevant shall not exceed the carrying capacity for any particular lake or part thereof. - 11.03.511.3.4 A strong principle in considering any waterfront development will be the assessment of impacts and in particular environmental impacts and protecting against any negative or adverse impacts on any ecological functions along the waterfront including surface water qualitythe waterbody. - 11.3.5 An important principle for the consideration of any waterfront Natural heritage features and their ecological functions shall be protected. - 11.03.611.3.6 Waterfront development will be toshall protect, and improve or restore water quality. - 41.03.711.3.7 The municipalityMunicipality shall consider the degree of obtrusiveness of built formscale and visual impact of new development or redevelopment to ensure the compatibility of any new development within existingor redevelopment is in keeping with the character of the waterfront communities.designation. - 41.03.811.3.8 The municipalityMunicipality shall ensure that all development is evaluated for risks in terms of traffic, navigation, natural or man-made hazards.
+- 11.3.1 The principles of waterfront development are based upon the relevant objectives of this Plan. - 11.3.2 These principles include maintaining the low density residential shoreline density together with occasional tourist commercial uses.

+- 11.3.3 The character of the waterfront areas shall be preserved. - 11.3.4 Waterfront development shall not exceed the carrying capacity of the waterbody. - 11.3.5 Natural heritage features and their ecological functions shall be protected. - 11.3.6 Waterfront development shall protect and improve water quality. - 11.3.7 The Municipality shall consider the scale and visual impact of new development or redevelopment to ensure the new development or redevelopment is in keeping with the character of the waterfront designation. - 11.3.8 The Municipality shall ensure that all development is evaluated for risks in terms of traffic, navigation, natural or man-made hazards.

-41.0411.4 Water Quality Protection
+11.4 Water Quality Protection